GenesisFR/HowToBecomeGoodAtShooters/README.md

 <details>
 <summary><b>To-do list</b></summary>

-\- add a section about how to play Negotiator's Dilemma
-\- add TU15-related sections (Countdown and Expertise)
 \- check if dying refills your ammo after being (manually) revived by another player
 \- check if mobs limp when bleeding
 \- check if red/purple Cleaner snipers have an RC car and if it can jump (https://www.reddit.com/r/thedivision/comments/oxw1ha/do_rc_cars_normally_do_this)